Skip to main content

 Art Market Budapest — October 17th to 20th, 2024

-Established in 2011, the Art Market has quickly come to hold its own as the leading art event in the city and the region.
+Established in 2011, the Art Market has quickly come to hold its own as the leading fall art event in Budapest and the region.
 With exhibitors from over 40 countries showcasing the latest trends and designs in contemporary art, as well as smaller, more intimate local showcases, the Art Market is a must for art lovers.
 Entry is free and the lines grow longer as the day goes on.
 So, our advice would be head to the Millenaris Park when the doors open at 11:00 A.M.

 For a more artistic view of Budapest, we highly recommend taking Insight Cities’ Budapest’s Art Nouveau Tour.
 Focused on the influential architectural and design movement, our tour provides commentary on Budapest’s distinctive and elegant Art Nouveau construction and shows you the finest examples of this specific style, among them buildings designed by the founding father of Hungarian Secession, Ödön Lechner, also known as the Gaudi of Hungary.
 Our expert guide will clue in about the many hidden meanings in the designs and concepts that fueled the movement. besides Lechner’s Postal Savings Bank with its Orientalist roofs, you’ll visit the interorior of the glorious Gresham Palace, today Budapest’s most luxurious hotel.